 - Have chronic lung disease or moderate to severe asthma

 - Are determined to be high risk by a licensed healthcare provider

 - Other individuals with a recognized disability that interferes with their ability to perform the essential functions of their job during the COVID-19 pandemic.

 *Accommodation periods are determined by the current executive order, which expires at the end of July.
 Any extensions or updates to the executive order will be posted as soon as they are released.
 COVID-19 Leave of Absences are determined by the CARES Act and currently set to expire on Dec.
 31, 2020.
 For additional information, please visit thecommons.dpsk12.org/Page/2578.

 What if I don't test positive for COVID but have a fever or am feeling ill?

 Stay home if you are sick.
-You can return to work when your symptoms subside and you are fever free for three days.
+You can return to work when (1) your symptoms subside and you are fever free (without medication) for 24 hours, AND (2) there is a known alternate medical diagnosis from a medical provider (3) AND your return complies with other CDPHE guidance.
+For more information refer to the complete COVID-19 Decision Tree.

 I submitted my request using the Google form, do I need to resubmit it through Employee Space?

 No, if you used the Google form for your request after our first communication, you do not need to resubmit your request in Employee Space.
 Your form has been received and we are working through the review process.
 You will receive next steps as soon as we are able.

 DPS is partnering with Denver-based Gary Community Investments to provide access to free COVID-19 testing and support to all of Team DPS as we work to safely and gradually welcome all students back into schools, when health conditions allow.